-Furthermore, in its report "Algorithms: How they can reduce competition and harm consumers," published in January, 2021, the United Kingdom's Competition & Markets Authority comments as follows: "Machine learning and AI are now employed in a wide range of contexts, industries and applications.
-Algorithms are at the heart of some of the largest and most strategically significant firms' operations. ... even small businesses are increasingly using machine learning by buying tools developed by third parties. ... these trends seem likely to continue, as businesses both big and small make use of better technologies to enable product innovation and improve their internal processes."
+Furthermore, in its report "Algorithms: How they can reduce competition and harm consumers," published in January, 2021, the United Kingdom's Competition & Markets Authority3 comments as follows: "Machine learning and AI are now employed in a wide range of contexts, industries and applications.
+Algorithms are at the heart of some of the largest and most strategically significant firms' operations even small businesses are increasingly using machine learning by buying tools developed by third parties. these trends seem likely to continue, as businesses both big and small make use of better technologies to enable product innovation and improve their internal processes."^[4]

-In this way, for players in digital markets, the kinds of algorithms and AI which are designed and operated are an important element with regard to competition with other companies, and it is thought that the influence exerted by algorithms and AI on competition will grow ever larger hereafter.
+In this way, for players in digital markets, the contents of algorithms and Al which are designed and operated are important elements with regard to competition with other companies, and the influence exerted by algorithms and Al on competition is expect to grow ever larger hereafter.

-In point of fact, the market scale of the AI business in Japan was approximately 400 billion JPY in FY2017, and the data indicates that it will exceed 2 trillion JPY in FY2030.
+In fact, the market scale of the AI business in Japan5 was approximately 400 billion JPY in FY2017, and the data indicates that it will exceed 2 trillion JPY in FY2030.